YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types.md

 - **Value Types**

-    Can be assigned a value directly.
+    The value types directly contain data, can be assigned a value directly.

     **eg:**
     ```csharp